holochain/holochain-rust/doc/holochain_101/src/intro_to_toml_config.md

 %HOME%\.holochain\conductor\conductor-config.toml
  ```

+ > The [holochain-nodejs Conductor](./configuration_alternatives.md) also accepts the same TOML based configuration.

+## Examples
 To jump ahead into what these configuration files can look like, you can check out [this folder on GitHub](https://github.com/holochain/holochain-rust/tree/develop/conductor/example-config) which has a number of examples.
 Otherwise, read on to understand each part.

-> The [holochain-nodejs Conductor](./configuration_alternatives.md) also accepts the same TOML based configuration.